oracle-livelabs/developer/json-duality-adb-free/sql-schema/sql-schema.md

 	![Image alt text](images/create-team-dv.png " ")

 ## Task 3: Populating the database
 1. We are now inserting a collection of team documents into TEAM\_DV.
 This automatically populates the driver and team table as well as the driver collection.
 If you remember, the team duality view joins team and driver.
 It also allows inserts into both tables.
-Copy the sql below and click **Run Script**
+Copy the SQL below and click **Run Script**.

     ```
     <copy>